HExSA-Lab/nautilus/CONTRIBUTING.md

 # Nautilus Contribution Guidelines

 We are happy to have contributors to our project.
-If you'd like to contribute a feature or general effort towards Nautilus, we ask that you first read these guidelines.
+If you'd like to contribute a feature, bug fix, or other component to Nautilus, we ask that you first read these guidelines.

 ## Table of Contents